YOUR REHABILITATION TEAM

-Kyle has been at Commonwealth Hand & PT since it’s opening in 2017.
+Kyle has been at Commonwealth Hand & PT since its opening in 2017.
 He earned a Master’s degree in Occupational Therapy from Eastern Kentucky University in 2014.
-Since that time, Kyle has worked exclusively in hand therapy, developing extensive knowledge and skills of a wide range of upper extremity conditions.
+Since that time, Kyle has worked exclusively in hand therapy, developing extensive knowledge and skills in a wide range of upper extremity conditions.
 He earned his Certified Hand Therapist (CHT) designation in 2018.
-He is also certified in the use of Deep Physical Agent Modalities and has DPAM supervisor designation.
+In 2022, he completed his Doctorate of Occupational Therapy at Spalding University.
+He is also certified in the use of Deep Physical Agent Modalities and has a DPAM supervisor designation.
 Kyle uses a variety of splinting and treatment techniques to achieve the best possible outcomes for his patients.
 He feels privileged to work with such a talented group of therapists.
 Outside the clinic, Kyle enjoys spending time with his wife and family, working on home projects, and following/attending Kentucky basketball and football.

 OTD, OTR/L, CHT

 Anne is an Occupational Therapist and Certified Hand Therapist from Russellville, Kentucky.
-Anne received her Bachelor of Science degree in Exercise Science from the University of Louisville in 2011 where she graduated Cum Laude and was also a member of the UofL swim team from 2007-2011.
-She then earned her Masters of Science in Occupational Therapy from Eastern Kentucky University in 2014, at which time she began working in outpatient hand therapy.
+Anne received her Bachelor of Science degree in Exercise Science from the University of Louisville in 2011 where she graduated Cum Laude and was also a member of the University of Louisville swim team from 2007-2011.
+She then earned her Master's of Science in Occupational Therapy from Eastern Kentucky University in 2014, at which time she began working in outpatient hand therapy.
 Anne received her board certification in 2017 from the Hand Therapy Certification Commission.
-Her clinical interests include custom splinting, orthopedic injuries and conditions of the upper extremity, and post surgical rehabilitation.
+In 2022 she finished her Doctorate in Occupational Therapy at Spalding University.
+Her clinical interests include custom splinting, orthopedic injuries and conditions of the upper extremity, and post-surgical rehabilitation.

 MS, OTR/L, CHT